Return to Senior Thesis Overview page

 References to books should give the same information as for journal articles, and in addition, the title of the book, the editors (if appropriate), publisher, and the city of publication.
 Titles of books should be bolded in the References section.

 Rosenblatt, J. S. The sensorimotor and motivational bases of early behavioral development of selected altricial mammals.
 In: Spear, N. E. and Campbell, B. A. (Eds.)
 The Ontogeny of Learning and Memory, pp. 189-206.
 New York: John Wiley and Sons, 1979.

-After turning in the thesis draft and presenting the thesis defense, there is a tendency to feel that you are finished, but a final and very important step remains: making any corrections and turning in final copies of the thesis to the Registrar!
+After turning in the initial thesis and presenting your thesis defense, there is a tendency to feel that you are finished, but a final and very important step remains: making any corrections and turning in a physical and electronic final copy of the thesis to the Registrar!

 - If the faculty found errors and corrections that you need to make, they will place their suggestions in the copy of the thesis that will be returned to you after your oral presentation.
 It is your responsibility to make the requested changes to your thesis before it is due to the Registrar.
 Consult with your advisor if you have questions about the changes.